markstringer-dti/markstringer-dti.github.io/dti.md

 And by the way.
 This guy was pretty much right.
 We should have built in accessibility right from the start.
 It takes no more effort in coding to make sure that a website is accessible and it actually makes the site much easier for all kinds of people who you might not think of as disabled to use your site.
 Do it.
 If in doubt, pay a blind guy to look at your site.

 Out from behind another tree jumped the security guy.
 He said that the project should never be allowed to go live until we could prove that it was secure.
-Just to leave us in no doubt about his effectiveness as an obstacle, he also refused to tell us what it was we needed to change so that it would be secure.
+Just to leave us in no doubt about his effectiveness as an blocker, he also refused to tell us what it was we needed to change so that it would be secure.
 And of course, the costs of any changes we made needed to be born by us rather than the client.

 As people who jump out from behind trees trying to block progress go, these two looked pretty effective.
 Both were telling us we couldn't release until we did what they said, both were telling us that we had to pay to do what they said.
 The security guy was being even more effective at blocking us because was also not telling us what it was we had to do.